bassmm/bassmm/README.md

 ### Hi there 👋

 - Currently an A-Levels student
-- Big Linux and Open-Source advocate
+- Linux user and Open-Source advocate
 - Too much time spent on customisation and distro hopping

 ### Current Distro: